Does the Moon Have An Atmosphere and What Is It Made Of?

 Slowly, data began to trickle in that gave a deeper picture of the atmospheric nature of the moon.
 Surface detectors from Apollo 12 and 14 showed that an average of 100,000 particles per cubic centimeter were in their vicinity during the lunar night.
 In fact, as the night progressed, ion detectors from Apollo’s 12, 14, and 15 all saw fluctuations in the levels of several particles but mainly in neon and argon.
 On top of that, the Apollo 17 mass spectrometer found argon-40, helium-4, nitrogen, oxygen, methane, carbon monoxide and carbon dioxide, and changes in both argon and helium as the solar wind flowed from the sun.
 However, the Lunar Atmospheric Composition Experiment (LACE) found that argon levels also changed as seismic activity did and peaked at 40,000 particles per cubic centimeter.
 This seems to indicate that argon may come from within the moon, just like the radon and polonium.
 So why did argon change with the solar wind then?
 Pressure from the stream of particles pushed the argon along the surface, scientists suspect.
 Clearly, the moon does not have a traditional atmosphere but gases are present on its surface, despite the low levels and fluctuations.
 But what else is present?
 (Stern 38, Sharp)

 After sodium and potassium were found on Mercury, scientists wondered if any was on the moon.
-After all, both objects share many similarities in composition and appearance.
+After all, both objects share many similarities in composition and appearance so drawing parallels between them isn't unreasonable.
 Drew Patten and Tom Morgan (the scientists who found the Mercury gases) used a sensitive and large telescope, the 2.7-meter Mc-Donald Observatory, in 1987 to gather data about those potential elements.
 They did indeed find them on the moon but in low concentrations: sodium is concentrated at an average of 201 particles per cubic centimeter while potassium is at 67 particles per cubic centimeter!
 (Stern 38)

 Now, how can we quantify the atmosphere in terms of altitude?
 We need a scale height, or the vertical distance it takes the moon’s atmosphere to decrease by a third (and with density and pressure closely related to altitude, we gain even more insights).
 Now, the scale height is affected by the molecular energy aka collisions of particles which increase kinetic energy.
 If the atmosphere was solely based on solar wind, one would expect the scale height to be 50-100 kilometers with a temperature of 100 degrees Kelvin.
 But data seems to indicate that the scale height is likely 100’s of kilometers, which corresponds to a temperature of 1000-2000 Kelvin!
 To add to the mystery, the surface of the moon has a max temperature of 400 Kelvin.
 What causes such a spike in heat?
 Sputtering, perhaps.
 This is when photons and solar wind strike the surface and free atoms from their molecular bonds, escaping upward with an initial temperature of 10 million Kelvin (38).